acidjunk/starlette-opentracing/example/fastapi/README.md

-# Starlette opentracing example
+# FastAPI opentracing example

-An example of using the middleware with Starlette and instrumentation for some commonly used python libs for DB access and external http requests.
+An example of using the middleware with FastAPI and instrumentation for some commonly used python libs for DB access and external http requests.
 Using the `install_all_patches()` method from `opentracing_instrumentation` package gives you a way to trace your MySQLdb, SQLAlchemy, Redis queries and more without writing boilerplate code.